Coronavirus Aid, Relief, and Economic Security Act or the “CARES Act” Summary of SBA 7(a) Small Business Interruption Loans

 - Payment on most utilities if in place prior to February 15, 2020.

-Amounts forgiven are considered cancelled indebtedness, and the purchase of the guarantee is otherwise treated in accordance with SBA rules.
+Amounts forgiven are considered cancelled indebtedness, and the purchase of the guarantee is otherwise treated in accordance with SBA rules in coronavirus aid for small businesses.
 Amounts forgiven are not taxable income to the borrower.
 The SBA remits the forgiven amount plus interest not less than 90 days after the amount is determined.

 7(a) lenders may report to the SBA the “expected forgiveness amount” on a covered loan up to 100% of principal, and the SBA purchases that amount as if it were a guaranteed amount under 7(a).
 The purchase is made not later than 15 days after the date on which the SBA receives the bank report.